 The majority of circuits that have considered the meaning of "sentence imposed" in this context have held that the later, additional sentence imposed after deportation does not lengthen the sentence imposed for purposes of the subsection (b)(1) enhancement.
 See United States v.
 Bustillos-Pena, 612 F.3d 863 (5th Cir.
 2010); United States v.
 Lopez, 634 F.3d 948 (7th Cir.
 2011); United States v.
 Rosales-Garcia, 667 F.3d 1348 (10th Cir.
 2012); United States v.
 Guzman-Bera, 216 F.3d 1019 (11th Cir.
 2000).
-Under the majority approach, if the sentence imposed was 13 months or less before the defendant was deported, and was only increased to more than 13 months after the deportation, the defendant is not subject to the enhancement in prong (A) because the "sentence imposed, such a defendant receives the enhancement in prong (B) instead.
+Under the majority approach, if the sentence imposed was 13 months or less before the defendant was deported, and was only increased to more than 13 months after the deportation, the defendant is not subject to the enhancement in prong (A) because the "sentence imposed" includes only the sentence imposed before the deportation.
+Under this approach, such a defendant receives the enhancement in prong (B) instead.